Skip to content

 Can you replace coloured gemstones on my watch, not just diamonds?

 Yes, we work with all precious and semi-precious gemstones including sapphires, rubies, emeralds, tsavorite garnets, amethyst, topaz, and more.
-Whether you need to replace a missing coloured stone or want to swap diamonds for coloured gems, our gemstone specialists can source matching stones and set them perfectly.
 We also repair watches with rainbow bezels and multi-coloured stone settings.

 How much does diamond watch repair cost?

 The cost depends on the type of repair needed.
 Simple stone tightening starts from a modest fee, while replacing missing diamonds depends on the size and quality of stones required.
-Full re-setting of a bezel or bracelet is priced based on the number of stones involved.
-We provide free assessments and detailed quotes before any work begins – simply book an appointment or send us photos via WhatsApp for an estimate.
+We provide free assessments and detailed quotes before any work begins.

 Ready to Customise Your Timepiece?